Proton

 How Proton helps with SSN protection

 This is where Proton Drive comes in, our free cloud storage service.
 Like all Proton products, it uses end-to-end encryption, meaning your files are always encrypted during the storage process.
-This prevents anybody, including us, from seeing what you’re storing.
-Even in the unlikely event of a data breach, attackers would only get access to your encrypted files.
+This prevents anybody, including us, from seeing your personal information.
+Even in the unlikely event of a data breach, attackers would only get access to your files in their encrypted state.

 If you ever need to share sensitive information, we offer multiple ways to do so securely.
 You can protect file-sharing links with a password, set expiration dates, or shut them down with a single click — more details can be found in this sharing guide